 - Offer payments in installments on product pages.
 Payments by installments are becoming wildly popular – they show your customers an alternative route to getting that product that they want… but just don’t want to pay for right now.
 Seeing that smaller figure can often entice wary shoppers (who won’t spend the time on your site doing fast math).

 - Ensure pricing is highly visible on product pages.
 Customers don’t want to be surprised by price tags, and there’s so much comparison shopping nowadays on the internet, price is often a determining factor in their purchase decision.
-So make sure that price tag is clearly visible at all times (consider using a larger, bolded font as compared to the rest of the product information on the page).
+So make sure that the price tag is clearly visible at all times (consider using a larger, bolded font as compared to the rest of the product information on the page).

 Optimizing eCommerce conversion rates among returning customers.

 - Save users time with a Quick Buy option (on collections pages, as well as your homepage).
 Returning customers know the drill.
-They don’t need to read through pages of product, shipping, and payment information to re-buy the products they want.
+They don’t need to read through pages of the product, shipping, and payment information to re-buy the products they want.
 Give them some sort of “Quick Buy” button that’s visible on both the homepage and individual product pages (adjacent to your cart button).
 Then, they can jump past the noise and make quick purchases.

 - Showcase discounts for special days.
-Memorial Day coming up?
+Is Memorial Day coming up?
 Fourth of July?
 Mother’s Day?
 Make those discounts easy to find and bold on every page.
 Use a large banner at the top of each webpage or a popup on every page to make sure those discounts aren’t missed (popups are great because site visitors will have to click away from them to move on with their shopping, making them literally impossible to ignore).

 Optimizing the eCommerce conversion rate on each product page.

 - Show a higher old price.
 This doesn’t mean you necessarily have to discount prices over time (you don’t).
 But you can show “old” price points adjacent to the bold and bright, shiny new prices that customers can pay right now.
-That comparison will make customers feel like they’re getting a savings by buying now – even if they aren’t.
-You can also show your prices adjacent to competitor’s price points on similar products: it’ll have the same effect.
+That comparison will make customers feel like they’re getting savings by buying now – even if they aren’t.
+You can also show your prices adjacent to competitors’ price points on similar products: it’ll have the same effect.

 - On product pages, make size charts easy to find and use.
 When it comes to apparel in the world of eCommerce, having a handy and easy-to-use size chart can sometimes be deal-breaking.
 Don’t make customers search for it: display the size chart clearly somewhere towards the top of the product page (near where the size selection drop-down is).